 PHASE IV - Restoring Function and Return to Activity

 During this stage of your rehabilitation is aimed at returning you to your desired activities.
 Everyone has different demands for their bodies that will determine what specific treatment goals you need to achieve.
-For some it be simply to walk around the block.
+For some, it is simply to walk around the block.
 Others may wish to run a marathon or return to a labour-intensive activity.
 Your physiotherapist will tailor your rehabilitation to help you achieve your own functional goals.

-PHASE V - Long Term Management
+PHASE V - Long-Term Management

 Ankylosing spondylitis is a condition that requires constant management.
 Sticking to a regular stretching plan specific to your stiffness helps to get the most out of your body.
 Your physiotherapist will set you up with an appropriate stretching programme, will monitor your symptoms and make any adjustments to the programme as necessary.